How to Make a Japanese Zen Garden in Southern California

 Modern meets Traditional: Kohei Owatari

 There is perhaps no other master Zen Garden designer in Southern California with Kohei Owatari’s pedigree.
-Formerly a gardener at the Japanese Royal House, Kohei was involved in maintenance and modification of the garden.
+Formerly a gardener at the Japanese Royal House, Kohei was involved in the maintenance and modification of the garden.
 He recalls one particular project where a quarter-mile entryway was lined with a stone border of Mexican Beach Pebble.
 This project exemplified incredible attention to detail: every stone was individually chosen and polished by hand.

 We are fortunate that Kohei’s work is now much closer to home.
 He founded his business, Modern Zen Garden, locally in Valley Center and quickly rose to prominence as the go-to designer for traditional Japanese landscaping and Zen Gardens.
 One of his projects was recently awarded the 2017 Garden of the Year from San Diego Home & Garden Magazine.